 Now that you understand what’s at stake, I’ll continue.

 While serving as an Air Force public affairs officer and possessing such a clearance during the last few years of the Cold War, I was regularly reminded of the types of behavior and activities that could prevent a person from obtaining or maintaining his security clearance.
-Atop the list of things were activities that might make you vulnerable to blackmail by a foreign agent — things such as sexually-promiscuous behavior, financial mismanagement and drug and alcohol abuse, just to name a few.
+Atop the list of things were activities that might make you vulnerable to blackmail by a foreign agent — things such as sexually-promiscuous behavior (whether it is with multiple partners or perhaps engaging with sex toys like a ‘fucking machine‘), financial mismanagement and drug and alcohol abuse, just to name a few.
 And while those things may sound like everyday activities for members of Congress, those of us in uniform had higher standards.
 Back then.

 Now, fast forward to more-recent days and the four years I spent investigating the federal government’s use of so-called “credibility assessment” technologies, including the polygraph.
 During those years, I learned a lot about the system via which U.S. government personnel — especially in Defense and Intelligence positions — are vetted in advance of being granted security clearances.
 Truth be told, I learned more about the subjects of security clearances and background checks during my investigation than I did while in uniform.
 I also learned CIA employee-turned spy Ames, NSA contractor-turned Russian house guest Snowden and countless others who engaged in unauthorized dissemination of classified information — and, in many cases, blatant espionage — had had to pass periodic polygraph exams as a condition of their employment with U.S. military and intelligence agencies.
 And pass the polygraph exams, they did!